telerik/kendo-ui-core/docs-aspnet-mvc/helpers/autocomplete/overview.md

     </script>
 ```

-The example below demonstrates how the `GetProducts` method is used.
+The following example demonstrates how the `GetProducts` method is used.

 ###### Example